gouldner/FlicSmartThingsInterfaceServer/README.txt

 --Your server should run on a machine with a fixed IP or dns lookup --You will want to install as a service or add to startup on machine to assure server is always running --If you are not using raspberry pi, your user isn't pi, your home directory isn't /home/pi etc things will not work without your editing the service and start scripts
+-- NVM is really slow on pi zero making login really slow, so to fix you can alter the required .bashrc includes for nvm with the --no-use option this will case nvm to not load node on every login which is fine since I load it in the startup script